Peasant

 Young women offer berries to visitors to their izba home, 1909.
 Those who had been serfs among the Russian peasantry were officially emancipated in 1861.
 Photograph by Sergey Prokudin-Gorsky.

 A peasant is a pre-industrial agricultural laborer or a farmer with limited land-ownership, especially one living in the Middle Ages under feudalism and paying rent, tax, fees, or services to a landlord.
 In Europe, three classes of peasants existed: non-free slaves, semi-free serfs, and free tenants.
 Peasants might hold title to land outright (fee simple), or by any of several forms of land tenure, among them socage, quit-rent, leasehold, and copyhold.

 In some contexts, "peasant" has a pejorative meaning, even when referring to farm laborers.
 As early as in 13th-century Germany, the concept of "peasant" could imply "rustic" as well as "robber", as the English term villain/villein.
 In 21st-century English, the word "peasant" can mean "an ignorant, rude, or unsophisticated person".

 The word rose to renewed popularity in the 1940s–1960s as a collective term, often referring to rural populations of developing countries in general, as the "semantic successor to 'native', incorporating all its condescending and racial overtones".

 The word peasantry is commonly used in a non-pejorative sense as a collective noun for the rural population in the poor and developing countries of the world.
 Via Campesina, an organization claiming to represent the rights of about 200 million farm-workers around the world, self-defines as an "International Peasant's Movement" As of 2019.
-The United Nations and its Human Rights Council prominently uses the term "peasant" in a non-pejorative sense, as in the UN Declaration on the Rights of Peasants and Other People Working in Rural Areas adopted in 2018.
+The United Nations and its Human Rights Council prominently use the term "peasant" in a non-pejorative sense, as in the UN Declaration on the Rights of Peasants and Other People Working in Rural Areas adopted in 2018.
 In general English-language literature, the use of the word "peasant" has steadily declined since about 1970.